MoserMichael/python-obj-system/python-obj-system.md

 ```
 assert id(foo_obj.__dict__) == id( getattr(foo_obj,'__dict__',None) )
 ```
-The getattr builtin function has good part, its return value can be checked for None, to check, if the argument is not an object with a \_\_dict\_\_ attribute.
+The getattr builtin function has a good part, its return value can be checked for None.
+This can be used, in order to check if the argument is an object with a \_\_dict\_\_ attribute.

 __Source:__